AstroKeith/efinder_cli_2/README.md

 ## Acknowledgements and Licences

-The eFinder Cli uses Tetra3.
+The eFinder Cli_2 uses olive-solve.